 Some companies may charge you for services that you can do yourself.
 For example, these companies may charge you for finding a lawyer, something you can definitely do on your own.
 Click here for an introduction to a bankruptcy attorney that we work with.

 Even worse, many disreputable companies might make unlikely promises.
 For example, some will promise to remove your bankruptcy by working out a compromise with your creditors.
 You pay them a chunk of cash, which they promise to distribute to your creditors.
 When and whether they pay those bills is up for question.
 And more importantly, no one can remove a bankruptcy from your record!
+The number one sign of bankruptcy scams is when the offer sounds too good to be true.
+There is no magic cure for bankruptcy.
+If the company is over-promising by saying they can make your bankruptcy disappear, they are not disclosing the full truth.

 Also beware of any company that takes your money without informing you of your rights.
 These might be fly-by-the night bankruptcy scams who will disappear with your cash in their pockets.
 Call around and ask for referrals from bankruptcy attorneys and industry experts before settling on a bankruptcy company.
 You will likely have much more luck if you do the research rather than waiting for the company to find you.